ExaWorks/job-api-spec/specification.md

 following state model:  a job is created in an initial state `NEW`.
 When the job is accepted by the backend for execution, it will enter the state `QUEUED`.
 When the job is being executed and consumes resources, it enters the `ACTIVE` state.
-Upon completion, it will enter the `DONE` state which is a final state.
+Upon completion, it will enter the `COMPLETED` state which is a final state.

 At any point in time (until the job is final), the job can enter the `FAILED` state on error conditions.
 That state is also reached when the job completes